Sneakerhead

 Overview

-Sneaker culture is a global hobby and subculture built around the collecting, trading, and connoisseurship of sneakers.
-Participants, known as sneakerheads, track release calendars, brand histories, collaborations, and resale values, treating certain models as cultural artefacts and investment-grade collectibles.
-The interest is entirely non-sexual: the shoe functions as an object of connoisseurship, a fashion statement, and a badge of belonging rather than as a source of arousal: which is precisely what separates it from the distinct, much smaller shoe fetish and foot fetish interests.
-This article traces where the subculture came from, how it is practised, why it grips its devotees, and the consumer-protection issues that surround it.
+Sneaker culture is a global hobby and consumer subculture built around collecting, trading, and the connoisseurship of sneakers.
+Its participants, called sneakerheads, track release calendars, brand lineages, collaborations, and resale values, treating certain models as cultural artefacts and investment-grade collectibles.
+The interest is entirely non-sexual: the shoe is an object of connoisseurship, a fashion statement, and a badge of belonging, not a source of arousal, which is precisely what separates it from the much smaller shoe fetish and foot fetish interests.
+This article traces where the subculture came from, how it is practised, what drives its devotees, and the consumer-protection issues that surround it.

 History & origins